tari-labs/tari-university/src/preface/style-guide.md

 Refer to the list of contents at the start of this Style Guide.

 ### Cross-referencing

 - Insert cross-references between the referenced information in the text and the list of references.
-- Text references appear in square brackets in the text and are listed under "References" at the end of each chapter, in the order in which they appear in the text.
+- Text references appear in square brackets in the text and are listed under "References" at the end of each chapter.
 - If a text reference appears at the end of a paragraph, it appears after the full stop at the end of the paragraph.
-- Please be specific when referring to figures, tables, and sections of text.
-For clarity, if using figure and table numbering, avoid referring to "below" or "above'" Rather give a specific figure or table number.
+- Please be specific when referring to figures, tables and sections of text.
+For clarity, if using figure and table numbering, avoid referring to "below" or "above".
+Rather give a specific figure or table number.
 In the case of text references, include a link.
 For more information, please refer to the [Markdown Links](#markdown-links) section in this Style Guide.

 ### Case Formatting

 [Appendix A](#appendix-a-lower-case-words-used-in-title-case-formatting) contains a list of lower-case words used in title case formatting in headings and captions (if used).

+### Terminology

+With new concepts being formed daily and words changing over time, it is useful to establish terminology conventions.
+Different conventions (upper-case, lower-case, one word, two words, etc.) are used by different sources.
+[Appendix B](#appendix-b-tari-labs-university-terminology-conventions) contains suggested terminology for use in TLU reports.

 ## Standards for Layout

 ### Proposed Layout

 This section gives the proposed layout for TLU reports.
-The following headings are provided as a guide to heading levels and content.
+The following headings are provided as a guide to heading levels and content:

 - **Title (as heading level 1)**
    Contents List (as embedded links).